brlin-tw/ninesols-guide-yanlao/README.md

 only circumstances that the content may be used in such circumstances are:

-* The streamer is stuck in this fight AND the streamer specifically asks for hints for beating this battle.
+* The streamer is stuck in this fight AND the streamer specifically asks for hints for beating this boss.
 * You have asked whether spoilers/hints are allowed in advance AND the streamer proactively accepts the offer.